 Overall, the actions were implemented as planned.
-The Charter School was fully staffed, and the action was implemented.
-The Core Curriculum was implemented, and there is better implementation of an SLA curriculum and trainings on curriculum.
-Support for English Learners was implemented and provided growth especially for Newcomers.
-Support for Students with Disabilities was implemented and was fully staffed and supported by the Student Services Manager.
+The Charter School was nearly fully staffed, and the action was partially implemented.
+The Core Curriculum was implemented, and new curriculum was purchased.
+Support for English Learners was partially implemented and provided growth especially for Newcomers.
+Support for Students with Disabilities was implemented and supported by the Student Services Manager.
 Professional Development was partially implemented, but many of the topics still need to be addressed.
-Technology Infrastructure and Support was implemented, and students and teachers were supported with computer carts.
-Intervention and Supplemental Materials were implemented and we think IXL is improving.
-Instructional Coach and Principal was implemented and provided support to teachers.
+Technology Infrastructure and Support was implemented, and new technology was purchased.
+Intervention and Supplemental Materials were implemented, and the expectation is that scores will improve in 2024-25.
+Instructional Coach and Principal was partially implemented and provided support to teachers.
 Associate Teachers were implemented and provided direct services to students.
 Student Services Manager was implemented and organized supports for students.
 After School Program and Summer School/Intersession was implemented and ensured additional support and access to students.
 Network Support Infrastructure was implemented and was successful in restructuring policies and procedures.
-Library, Computer Lab, and Resource Room was partially implemented and there is now a resource room.